Cervia: Town information

 Nowadays Cervia is a seaside resort on the Adriatic Riviera thanks to its 9 km shore characterised by sandy beaches.

 Unlike its neighbour Cesenatico, the buildings are subject to strict urban regulations, favouring the conservation of the pine forest and green areas between each new construction.

-Cervia has a large pine forest, about 260 hectares and includes the areas of Milano Marittima, Cervia, Pinarella and Tagliata.
+Cervia has a large pine forest of about 260 hectares, which includes the areas of Milano Marittima, Cervia, Pinarella and Tagliata.
 A project with the local authority of ARPA is active for the control of water, at various points between the beach in Milano Marittima and that of Pinarella.
-The results that are obtained show that the water quality is such that guaranteed the city the blue flag of the Foundation for Environmental Education for the ninth consecutive year (since 1997).
-The levels of these wastewaters have always been excellent in recent years, except some small survey of 2004 and 2002 that triggered the alarm and were provided other controls, which have verified the quality of the water, immediately returned to levels within the normal range.
+The results show that the water quality was good enough to secure the blue flag of the Foundation for Environmental Education for nine consecutive year (from 1997).
+The levels of these wastewaters have been excellent in recent years, except for some small survey of 2002 and 2004 that triggered the alarm but were soon mitigated and brought within the required range.

-Housing prices in Cervia ranked second highest in the Emilia Romagna in a 2009 research, only after Bologna.
-With the development of the neighbourhood Milano Marittima, the presence of nightclubs and outdoor dances were banished from Cervia centre, in order to respect the comfort of residents and tourists.
+House prices in Cervia ranked second highest in the Emilia Romagna region in a 2009 research, only after Bologna.
+With the development of the neighbourhood Milano Marittima, the presence of nightclubs and outdoor dances were banned from the centre of Cervia, in order to respect the comfort of residents and tourists.

-In Cervia, they are already operating several cycling routes.
+In Cervia, there are several cycling routes.
 In fact, the city is also famous for its large number of bicycles around the town, especially during summer.

-It's heavily influenced by the presence of sports, art, and cuisine.
+It is heavily influenced by the presence of sports, art, and cuisine.

 Cervia was Italy's first city to host an IRONMAN Triathlon, drawing world-class athletes from all over the world.

 Tortelli verdi is a typical food in Cervia.

+Economy

+Salt extraction

+The salt production activity, known since Roman and Medieval times, grew in importance due to the changes made to the Po delta and the decline of salt production in Comacchio.
+Artisanal production was then replaced by industrial forms in 1959.
+However, the ancient Camillone saltworks remain, the last of the 144 production saltworks which were active up to 1959.
+It is still used for demonstration purposes to raise awareness about the activity of the salt workers.
+The fund can produce between 500 and 2,000 quintals of salt per season.

+Fishing

+The fishing activity is specialized in small-scale fishing with postal gear and in the breeding of mussels.
+The first activity is mainly oriented towards the direct sale of the catch and has developed in recent years allowing for a generalized renewal of the fleet.
+Mussel farming, which has been practiced since the 1980s, is instead favored by the environmental conditions of the Romagna coast.